Game

 the quality of being accessible, or of admitting approach

-The accessibility of her stories means more people will be able to enjoy them.
+of her stories means more people will be able to enjoy them.

 accumulation